AlsoBearPerson/ink-vscode/README.md

 ## Release Notes

+### 1.3.1
+- Distinguish knots from functions in completion and go-to-symbol
+- Hooked up document symbol provider so Ctrl+Shift+O can be used to navigate to knots, stitches, labels, and functions
+- Suggest unimplemented diverts when typing a knot.
+When typing == suggest the names from any existing -> diverts that point to a divert target that hasn't been implemented yet.
+- Fix knot syntax parsing.
+Official docs indicate a knot is specified by two or more equals signs, but the previous regex only matched exactly three.
+- Fixed: More permissive cursor placement for Go to Definition.
+Navigation now works as expected when the cursor is placed immediately before the first character or immediately after the last character in the symbol.

 ### 1.3.0
 - Completions now support labels
 - Show definitions now works on knots as divert targets